loscrossos/comfy_workflows/README.md

 ### Overview Info

 There are currently 2 main ways to use qwen on low vram: the safetensors models and the GGUF version.
 For Qwen models.
 ComfyUI has official "Safetensors" FP8 workflows.
 On this repo you will find the guide for the GGUF versions.
-Why GGUF? by choosing quantizations sizes you can use the models on cards with less VRAM.
+Why GGUF?
+In my experience a good gguf has better quality on the same hardware. so i reccomend using that.
+But for some people more importantly: by choosing quantizations sizes you can use the models on cards with less VRAM.
 Down to 6GB.
+The links are set for 16GB VRAM. if you have less or more go to the GGUF page and download the gguf file that best matches your VRAM size.

-In my experience a good gguf has better quality on the same hardware. so i reccomend using that.
+e.g. you have 6GB VRAM then a GGUF with less than 8GB size (r.g.
+7.4GB) will be needed.

 All Benchmarks on Torch 2.7.1, Sage-Attention 2.2.
 RTX 5060ti